salesforce/mt-dynamo/README.md

 ### Multitenant Context

-`MTAmazonDynamoDBContextProvider`
+`MtAmazonDynamoDbContextProvider`

-Each builder requires providing an `MTAmazonDynamoDBContextProvider` implementation.
+Each builder requires providing an `MtAmazonDynamoDbContextProvider` implementation.
 This context implementation allows your application code to return a unique identifier for a tenant which is used by the implementation to include the tenant identifier in all read and write operations.

 ### Multitenant Builders

 Each of the following implementations has a `builder()` method.
 See the Javadoc for each class for details on usage.

-#### `MTAmazonDynamoDBByAccount`
+#### `MtAmazonDynamoDbByAccount`

 Allows for dividing tenants into different AWS accounts.  [byAccount](docs/byAccount) shows an example of how data looks in its persisted state.

-To use, pass your `AmazonDynamoDBClientBuilder`, `MTAccountCredentialsMapper`, and `MTAmazonDynamoDBContextProvider` to the builder.
+To use, pass your `AmazonDynamoDBClientBuilder`, `MtAccountCredentialsMapper`, and `MtAmazonDynamoDbContextProvider` to the builder.
 At runtime, a String representing the tenant identifier will be passed to your credentials mapper, allowing you to map the context to different AWS credentials implementations.
-Note that `MTAmazonDynamoDBByAccount` does not support delegation and therefore must always be at the end of the chain when it is used.
+Note that `MtAmazonDynamoDBByAccount` does not support delegation and therefore must always be at the end of the chain when it is used.
 See details about chaining below.

 ```
-MTAmazonDynamoDBByAccount.builder().withAmazonDynamoDBClientBuilder(AmazonDynamoDBClientBuilder.standard())
+MtAmazonDynamoDbByAccount.builder().withAmazonDynamoDbClientBuilder(AmazonDynamoDBClientBuilder.standard())
-                .withAccountCredentialsMapper(new MTAccountCredentialsMapper() {
+                .withAccountCredentialsMapper(new MtAccountCredentialsMapper() {
                     @Override
-                    public AWSCredentialsProvider getAWSCredentialsProvider(String tenantIdentifier) {
+                    public AWSCredentialsProvider getAwsCredentialsProvider(String tenantIdentifier) {
                         // return an AWSCredentialsProvider based on the tenant identifier
                     }
                 })
                 .withContext(contextProviderImpl);
 ```

-See Javadoc for `MTAmazonDynamoDBByAccount` for more details.
-See `MTAmazonDynamoDBByAccountTest` for code examples.
+See Javadoc for `MtAmazonDynamoDbByAccount` for more details.
+See `MtAmazonDynamoDbByAccountTest` for code examples.

-#### `MTAmazonDynamoDBByTable`
+#### `MtAmazonDynamoDbByTable`

 Allows for dividing tenants into their own tables by prefixing table names with the tenant identifier.  [byTable](docs/byTable) shows an example of how data looks in its persisted state.

-To use, pass your `AmazonDynamoDB` and `MTAmazonDynamoDBContextProvider` to the builder.
+To use, pass your `AmazonDynamoDB` and `MtAmazonDynamoDbContextProvider` to the builder.
 At runtime, the implementation will prefix all table names with the tenant identifier.

 ```
-MTAmazonDynamoDBByTable.builder().withAmazonDynamoDB(AmazonDynamoDBClientBuilder.standard().build())
+MtAmazonDynamoDbByTable.builder().withAmazonDynamoDb(AmazonDynamoDBClientBuilder.standard().build())
                 .withContext(contextProviderImpl).build();
 ```

-See Javadoc for `MTAmazonDynamoDBByTable` for more details.
-See `MTAmazonDynamoDBByTableTest` for code examples.
+See Javadoc for `MtAmazonDynamoDbByTable` for more details.
+See `MtAmazonDynamoDbByTableTest` for code examples.

 #### `SharedTable`

 Allows for storing all tenant data in a set of shared tables, dividing tenants by prefixing the table's `HASH` key field with the tenant identifier.  [bySharedTable](docs/bySharedTable) shows an example of how data looks in its persisted state.

-To use, pass your `AmazonDynamoDB` and `MTAmazonDynamoDBContextProvider` to the builder.
+To use, pass your `AmazonDynamoDB` and `MtAmazonDynamoDbContextProvider` to the builder.
 At runtime, the implementation will prefix the `HASH` key with the tenant identifier.
 It will store table definitions in DynamoDB itself in a table called `_TABLEMETADATA`.
 Data will be stored in tables starting with the name `mt_sharedtablestatic_`.

 ```
-MTAmazonDynamoDBBySharedTableBuilders.SharedTable.builder()
+MtAmazonDynamoDbBySharedTableBuilders.SharedTable.builder()
-                .withAmazonDynamoDB(AmazonDynamoDBClientBuilder.standard().build())
+                .withAmazonDynamoDb(AmazonDynamoDBClientBuilder.standard().build())
                 .withContext(mtContext).build()
 ```

-See Javadoc for `MTAmazonDynamoDBBySharedTableBuilders.SharedTable` for more build-time configuration options and details.
-See `MTAmazonDynamoDBBySharedTableTest` for code examples.
+See Javadoc for `MtAmazonDynamoDbBySharedTableBuilders.SharedTable` for more build-time configuration options and details.
+See `MtAmazonDynamoDbBySharedTableTest` for code examples.

 #### `SharedTableCustomDynamic` and `SharedTableCustomStatic`

-For more flexibility, there are additional builders provided in `MTAmazonDynamoDBBySharedTableBuilders` that allow you to provide custom mappings between "virtual" tables, those accessed by the application code that is using the AWS Dynamo Java API to multitenant physical tables.
-See Javadoc for `MTAmazonDynamoDBBySharedTableBuilders` for details.
+For more flexibility, there are additional builders provided in `MtAmazonDynamoDbBySharedTableBuilders` that allow you to provide custom mappings between "virtual" tables, those accessed by the application code that is using the AWS Dynamo Java API to multitenant physical tables.
+See Javadoc for `MtAmazonDynamoDbBySharedTableBuilders` for details.

 ## Table Prefixes